heabeounMKTO/kesa_rs/README.md

 # what does kesa binaries do
 ## kesa_al
-labels images in a folder using yolo models exported in onnx format
+labels images in a folder using yolo models exported in onnx format (currently only works with yolov7 models , but patch for v9 is coming s00n)

 ## kesa_aug
 creates variations from labeled images